 Crayons, Markers, and Colored Pencils – We are creative.
 We need the tools to create.

 Paper! – We go through a lot of paper around here.
 Both white printer/copier paper and fun, colorful construction paper.
 This one goes along with the one above because we’re getting creative, and we making copies of schoolwork.
-I am thinking about getting some of these reusable notebooks for our schoolwork to move more towards a zero waste homeschool and life style.
+I am thinking about getting some of these reusable notebooks for our schoolwork to move more towards a zero-waste homeschool and lifestyle.

 Erasable Pens – I love color in my life.
-I hate using plain pencil in my planner, and I’m not a huge fan of pencil.
+I hate using a plain pencil in my planner, and I’m not a huge fan of pencils.
 Finding these erasable pens we the answer to a problem I didn’t know I had.
 I can erase plans as needed because homeschool plans always change.

 Pocket Scheduler – my kids are big on routine and knowing what is coming next.
-While I don’t schedule for time per say, I think this is going to help, my younger two in particular, now for it to arrive…
+While I don’t schedule for time per se, I think this is going to help, my younger two in particular, now for it to arrive…

-Magnetic Whiteboard Storage Pocket – I just bought this for our up coming school year.
+Magnetic Whiteboard Storage Pocket – I just bought this for our upcoming school year.
 When I bought our magnetic white it came with magnetic dry erase markers, but they aren’t going to last forever and most dry erase markers aren’t magnetic.
-I don’t want to be chasing markers down anymore than I already do. – Update: This is the BEST thing ever!
+I don’t want to be chasing markers down any more than I already do. – Update: This is the BEST thing ever!
 My kids put their markers away every.single.time.
 It’s kinda amazing.

 Similar posts that you may be interested in: